opentensor/developer-docs/docs/learn/bittensor-building-blocks.md

 ### Axon

-The `axon` module in Bittensor API uses FastAPI library to create and run API servers.
+The `axon` module in the Bittensor API uses the FastAPI library to create and run API servers.
 For example, when a subnet miner calls,

 ```python
 axon = bt.axon(wallet=self.wallet, config=self.config)
 ```

-then an API server with the name `axon` is spawned on the subnet miner node.
+then an API server with the name `axon` is created on the subnet miner node.
 This `axon` API server receives incoming Synapse objects from subnet validators, i.e., the `axon` starts to serve on behalf of the subnet miner.

-Similarly, in your subnet miner code you must use the `axon` API to spawn an API server to receive incoming Synapse objects from the subnet validators.
+Similarly, in your subnet miner code you must use the `axon` API to create an API server to receive incoming Synapse objects from the subnet validators.

 ### Dendrite

 Axon is a **server** instance.
 Hence, a subnet validator will instantiate a `dendrite` **client** on itself to transmit information to axons that are on the subnet miners.
-For example, when a subnet validator runs the below code fragment:
+For example, when a subnet validator runs the following code fragment:

 ```python
     responses: List[bt.Synapse] = await self.dendrite(